henkelmax/modrepo/docs/minecraft/voicechat/wiki/compatibility.md

 # Compatibility

-## Compatibility between mod versions
+## Compatibility between mod/plugin versions

 Generally it is always recommended, that you use the exact same version on server and client.